andrewquitadamo/presentations/programming2/gitting_started/gitting_started.md

     ```
     git clone https://github.com/andrewquitadamo/git_demo2015.git
     ```

+    ####Warning: Replace my username with your username, otherwise things later on won't work.
 --

 * This will create a new folder with the repo's name in your current directory.